perladvent/perldotcom/content/article/_pub_2011_09_automating-telephony-with-perl-and-twilio.md

 {
-   "categories" : "Networking",
+   "tags" : [
-   "title" : "Automating Telephony with Perl and Twilio", "authors" : [
-      "scott-wiersdorf"
+      "apis",
+      "telephony"
    ],
    "thumbnail" : null,
+   "categories" : "networking",
-   "image" : null,
+   "title" : "Automating Telephony with Perl and Twilio", "image" : null,
    "date" : "2011-09-21T06:00:01-08:00",
+   "authors" : [
+      "scott-wiersdorf"
+   ],
+   "draft" : null,
+   "slug" : "/pub/2011/09/automating-telephony-with-perl-and-twilio.html",
    "description" : "Perl can make your phone ring.
-Scott Wiersdorf demonstrates how to use Twilio's API to make and receive phone calls and to automate SMS, all from Perl.", "draft" : null,
+Scott Wiersdorf demonstrates how to use Twilio's API to make and receive phone calls and to automate SMS, all from Perl."
-   "tags" : [
-      "apis",
-      "telephony"
-   ],
-   "slug" : "/pub/2011/09/automating-telephony-with-perl-and-twilio.html"
 }